aselshall/rm/hw/class-presentation1.md

 ### Evaluation
- - Is exploratory literature review effectively used understand the topic, research problem, and their significance?
-(40 points)
+ - Is exploratory literature review effectively used to define the research problem, and its significance?
+(65 points)
  - Is the topic clearly introduced?
-(10 points)
+(5 points)
  - Is the research problem clearly articulated and well-defined?
-(10 points)
+(5 points)
  - Does the presentation effectively communicate the significance and potential impact of the research problem?
-(10 points)
+(5 points)
  - Is the scope of the research problem appropriate, and is the feasibility of the study well-considered?
-(10 points)
+(5 points)
  - Is the presentation clear, well-organized, and delivered effectively?
-(10 points)
+(5 points)
  - Are the questions for feedback well-formulated and conducive to helpful discussion?
-(10 points)
+(5 points)
+ - Does the presentation engage and inform the audience?
+(5 points)

 [Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation1%20rubric.docx) that we be used at class for evalluation.